mgibbon2/operating-systems/project-two/README.md

 `sudo insmod print_other.ko process_id=[(int) ChosenProcessId]` This will load the module in the kernel with the parameter value of process_id=(int) ChosenProcessId

-`dsmesg -T | tail` This will contain the output
+`dmesg -T | tail` This will contain the output

-`sudo rmmod print_self` This will remove the module from the kernel
+`sudo rmmod print_other` This will remove the module from the kernel

 `make clean` This will remove the temporary files